Dental amalgam controversy: Public awareness

 A 2006 Zogby International poll of 2,590 US adults found that 72% of respondents were not aware that mercury was a main component of dental amalgam and 92% of respondents would prefer to be told about mercury in dental amalgam before receiving it as a filling.
 A 1993 study published in FDA Consumer found that 50% of Americans believed fillings containing mercury caused health problems.
 Some dentists (including a member of the FDA's Dental Products Panel) suggest that there is an obligation to inform patients that amalgam contains mercury.

 A prominent debate occurred in the late 20th century, with consumer and regulatory pressure to eliminate amalgam being "at an all-time high".
 In a 2006 nationwide poll, 76% of Americans were unaware that mercury is the primary component in amalgam fillings, and this lack of informed consent was the most consistent issue raised in a recent U.S. Food and Drug Administration (FDA) panel on the issue by panel members.

-The broad lack of knowledge that existed among the public was also displayed when a December 1990 episode of the CBS news program 60 Minutes covered mercury in amalgam.
+The broad lack of knowledge among the public was also displayed when a December 1990 episode of the CBS news program 60 Minutes covered mercury in amalgam.
 This resulted in a nationwide amalgam scare and additional research into mercury release from amalgam.
 The following month Consumer Reports published an article criticizing the content of the broadcast, stating that it contained a great deal of false information and that the ADA spokesperson on the program was ill-prepared to defend the claims.
-For example, 60 Minutes reported that Germany was planning to pass legislation within the year to ban amalgam, but the institute of German Dentists said one month later that there was no such law pending.
+For example, 60 Minutes reported that Germany was planning to pass legislation within the year to ban amalgam, but the Institute of German Dentists said one month later that there was no such law pending.
 Also, one physiologist interviewed by Consumer Reports noted that the testimonials are mostly anecdotal, and both the reported symptoms and the rapid recovery time after the fillings are removed are physiologically inconsistent with that of mercury poisoning.
-Consumer Reports goes on to criticize how 60 Minutes failed to interview the many patients who had fillings or teeth removed only to have the symptoms stay the same or get worse.
+Consumer Reports goes on to criticize how 60 Minutes failed to interview the many patients who had fillings or teeth removed, only to have the symptoms stay the same or get worse.

 In 1991, the United States Food and Drug Administration concluded, "none of the data presented show a direct hazard to humans from dental amalgams."
 In 2002, a class action lawsuit was initiated by patients who felt their amalgam fillings caused them harm.
 The lawsuit named the ADA, the New York Dental Association, and the Fifth District Dental Society for deceiving "[the] public about health risks allegedly associated with dental amalgam."
 On 18 February 2003, the New York Supreme Court dismissed the two amalgam-related lawsuits against organized dentistry, stating the plaintiffs had "failed to show a 'cognizable cause of action'".